-The Little Æolian Harp Page
+The Little Aeolian Harp Page

 Æolian Harp Plan

 This type of Æolian harp fits into a sash window and the length of the instrument is tailored to fit the window.
 In use, the sash is lowered onto the cover, forcing all the draught across the strings.
 A fairly strong blast of well directed air is required.
-Scientifically, we are looking for a laminar and not turbulent air flow.
+Scientifically, we are looking for a laminar air flow.

 When the wind blows across the strings, it causes it them to vibrate.
 But unlike bowing a violin or plucking a lute or guitar (where the string sounds the pitch to which it is tuned), the wind causes harmonics to sound.